 7. Avoid employment gaps by volunteering.

-Make it a habit careerlong to stay involved with your favorite non-profits and charities, providing support in your areas of expertise.
+Make it a career-long habit to volunteer and stay involved with your favorite non-profits and charities, providing support in your areas of expertise.
 Everyone wins!